sean2442/jquery.formslider/docs/PLUGINS.md

 @trigger("validation.prepared")
 @trigger("validation.valid.#{currentRole}", currentSlide)
 @trigger("validation.invalid.#{currentRole}", currentSlide)
+$(window).trigger('resize') # if one ore more inputs are invalid -> height can be adjusted
 ```

-_Note:_ This plugin will log an error if no surrounding form tag was found.
+_Note:_ This plugin will throw an error if no surrounding form tag is present found.

 ###  generic plugins